stratosphereips/NetSecGame/docs/index.md

 ```

 ### Installing from source
-In case you need to modify the envirment and run directly, we recommed to insall it in a virtual environemnt (Python vevn or Conda):
+In case you need to modify the environment and run directly, we recommend installing it in a virtual environment (Python venv or Conda):
 #### Python venv
 1. Create new virtual environment
 ```bash